RomanMoz/fpGTK3/README.md

 See: gtktest.pas

+Examples

+The repository includes several examples to help you get started:

+    Simple Window: A basic GTK3 window with event handling.
+    Button Demo: Add buttons and respond to clicks.
+    Graph Viewer: A more advanced example using Free Pascal and GTK3 to render graphs.

+Browse the /examples folder for more code samples.

 Contributing

 Contributions are welcome!
 If you encounter bugs or have feature requests, please open an issue or submit a pull request.